-Taking nutritional Mulberry supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Mulberry supplements if on Hydroxyurea treatment for Ganglioglioma.
-Similarly, taking nutritional supplement Mulberry can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene STK11.
-But avoid taking nutritional supplement Mulberry when at genetic risk of cancer due to mutation of gene CHEK2.
+Taking Mulberry extracts or nutritional supplements may benefit Primary Salivary Adenocarcinoma patients on Carboplatin treatment over Allspice nutritional supplements.
+But Mulberry supplements or Mulberry extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Chaga Mushroom.
+Similarly, taking nutritional supplements Mulberry may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Oyster Mushroom.
+But avoid nutritional supplements Mulberry when at genetic risk of cancer due to mutation of gene MYC.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Ganglioglioma or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Mulberry.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Salivary Adenocarcinoma or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Mulberry.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Mulberry?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CHEK2 the same as due to mutation of gene STK11?
-Are the implications of Ganglioglioma same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Hydroxyurea or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Mulberry extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene MYC?
+Are the implications of Primary Salivary Adenocarcinoma the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Carboplatin?

 Mulberry belongs to the Moraceae family which bears fruit which is sweet in taste.
 It is native to China but is cultivated in other parts of the world including the United States and Europe.
 Every part of the plant has medicinal properties and has industrial applications.
 The health benefits of consuming mulberry includes: